aaax8/push_swap/README.md

 ## Approach Overview

+A detailed, step-by-step explanation of this algorithm is available in [the report](docs/push_swap_report.pdf).
 This section gives a brief overview of the approach used in this project.
-For a detailed explanation, see [the report](docs/push_swap_report.pdf).

 This project uses an Iterated Greedy approach to push_swap.
 Iterated Greedy repeatedly destroys part of the current solution and then reconstructs it using a greedy method.